testfairy/docs/docs/062_Security/04_GDPR.md

 ### Can the service be hosted in Europe?

 Yes.
-Private Clouds can be hosted on AWS in the UK, Germany and France.
+In addition to the US, Private Clouds can be also hosted on AWS in the UK, Germany and France.